esper-io/console_docs/docs/provisioning-methods/6-tap.md

-# 6-Tap QR
+# How to Onboard a device using 6-Tap QR code method?

 Android devices with Google Mobile Services (GMS) support and a camera can be enrolled and provisioned onto Esper using the 6-tap QR code onboarding method.
 The particular onboarding screens and device onboarding flow vary across Android versions.

 Notes:

 1. 6 Tap QR Code support was first delivered in Android 7.
 On some Android versions, primarily Android 9 and above, some of these screens may not appear at all.
-If you have any questions or issues with 6 Tap QR Code-based onboarding, please email us.
+If you have any questions or issues with 6 Tap QR Code-based onboarding, please [email us](mailto:support@esper.io).

 2. Xiaomi/Redmi devices do not support a 6-tap onboarding method.